lucasveneno/trafficbot/README.md

 * libnss3
 * Docker software repositories (optional)

-## Step 1: Update Software Repositories
+## Step 1: Update software repositories

 As usual, it’s a good idea to update the local database of software to make sure you’ve got access to the latest revisions.